12 Tips for Travelling to Krakow

 1. Plan your transfer to Krakow from the airport

 You have several alternatives depending on your budget and preferences.
-If you want to go more comfortably and can afford to pay a little more, opt for private transport that you can use on your own or share with other travellers, public transport or hire your own car on arrival at the terminal.
+If you want to go more comfortably and can afford to pay a little more, book your transfer from Krakow airport.
+You can also use public transport or hire your own car on arrival at the terminal.

-For despite being the centre of a European city, its architectural organisation makes it an easy city to navigate without the typical chaos of a large metropolis.
+Despite being the centre of a European city, its architectural organisation makes it an easy city to get around without the typical chaos of a big metropolis.
+To do so, do not hesitate to book the different tours available and walk around it comfortably:

-3. Choose the best time to visit Krakow
+3. Choose the best time of year to visit Krakow

-Of course this depends on your availability, but it is always advisable to adjust your schedule to make the most of your destination.
+Of course, this depends on your availability, but it's always advisable to adjust your schedule to make the most of your destination.

 - High season: although you will meet many other travellers, the period from May to September.
 An ideal time of year, as temperatures are quite pleasant.